-One of the world’s leading universities, UCL is London’s top multidisciplinary research university with an international reputation for the quality of its research and teaching.
+UCL is one of the world’s top multidisciplinary universities, with an international reputation for the quality of its research and teaching.

 Defining characteristics of a UCL education